Bobbik1/ESPhome-irrigation/README.md

 In case of lost connection with HA automation still works, and resets itself 'automation suspend' every 2 days .

--Todo: connect somehow 'automation suspend' with some web weather service-

 2 relays for valves, one for water pump (switch off is delayed, lets the pump rebuild pressure).
 One relay is spare so far.